 Lynette has also conducted ethnographic study on Singapore's gay and lesbian movement to analyze the emergence, development, and strategies and tactics of the movement, and explore the complex role of law and meanings of rights.
 Her book, Mobilizing Gay Singapore: Rights and Resistance in an Authoritarian State, received the 2015 Distinguished Book Award from the Sociology of Law Section of the American Sociological Association, and the 2015 Book Accolade for Ground-breaking Matter from the International Convention of Asian Scholars, and was selected as a finalist by the Socio-legal Studies Association for the 2015 Hart Socio-legal Prize for Early Career Academics and the European Southeast Asian Studies Association for the 2015 Book Prize.
 Her 2012 Law & Society Review article, "Pragmatic Resistance, Law, and Social Movements in Authoritarian States: The Case of Gay Collective Action in Singapore", was recognized by the Law & Society Association in the United States with an honorable mention for its 2013 Article Prize.

 Lynette is a member of the editorial board of Law & Social Inquiry and American Political Science Review (from September 2016) and is an active member of the Law & Society Association where she has served on various committees.
 At NUS, she holds a Humanities and Social Sciences Research Grant, Humanities and Social Sciences Seed Fund Award, and a Humanities and Social Sciences Fellowship (August-December 2016).
 In 2013 and 2014, she was awarded the Teaching Incentive Fund for her teaching performance by the NUS University Scholars Programme, where she has a joint appointment.
-Lynette was also a Fulbright Scholar and held grants from the Social Science Research Council and the U.S. National Science Foundation.
+Lynette was also a Fulbright Scholar and held grants from the Social Science Research Council and the National Science Foundation in the United States.